 Nebraska Walleye Association

 Club dues are $35.00 per year (Family membership includes kids under 21, one vote per membership).
-You will receive a Quarterly Newsletter full of valuable information, and best of all, a great deal of information on fishing lakes around the state from other members.

 New Member Application Procedure